-For many homeowners, the concept of refinancing the home mortgage may seem very appealing and just the answer in these times of economic turmoil.
-After all, who would not want the ease of lower monthly payments, the security of a fixed rate loan, or better yet, the thought of freeing up some extra cash for that much needed college education savings, new car, or home renovation?
+For many homeowners, the concept of refinancing the home mortgage may seem very appealing and just the answer in these times.
+After all, who would not want the ease of lower monthly payments, the security of a fixed rate loan, or better yet, the thought of freeing up some extra cash for that much-needed college education savings, new car, or home renovation?

-Indeed, there can be so many reasons why a “refi” would be an attractive option for cash-strapped and financially distraught consumers.
-What many people fail to recognize however, is the reality that home refinancing is in fact, not a sensible move for everyone.
-While the numbers at a glance may appear promising, e.g. an interest reduction of 2%, there are still other factors to be considered.
+Indeed, there can be so many reasons why a refinancing would be an attractive option for cash-strapped and financially distraught consumers.
+What many people fail to recognize, however, is the reality that home refinancing is in fact, not a sensible move for everyone.
+While the numbers at a glance may appear promising, e.g., an interest reduction of 2%, there are still other factors to be considered.

-That is why it is crucial that before any decision is made on a refi, all the bases of this not-so-simple and possibly lifestyle-changing transaction should have been covered.
+That is why it is crucial that before any decision is made on refinancing, all the bases of this not-so-simple and possibly lifestyle-changing transaction should have been covered.